MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 ## Prerequisite

 - If you're using version 22, the data analysis mode is in preview, so it must be enabled by an admin before you can use it.
 To enable, go to the **Feature Management** page and switch on **Feature Update: Analysis mode, quickly analyze data directly in Business Central**.
 [Learn more about Feature Management](/dynamics365/business-central/dev-itpro/administration/feature-management).
-- In version 23 and later, the feature's enabled by default.
+- In version 23 and later, the the
-- To analyze queries, you must be using Business Central 2023 release wave 2 (version 23) or later.

 ## Get started